Managing Persuasion Robustly: The Optimality of Quota Rules: Regret Minimizing Decision Rule

 \begin{theorem}[Optimality of Quota Rules] \,\\ For any $\gamma \in[0,1)$, the quota rule $\quota^*_{\gamma}$ is optimal for the receiver. \end{theorem}

+We first provide a brief intuition for the optimality of quota rules before the formal proof.
+First, recall that $\underline{\info}$ is the least informative information structure and, in general, $\underline{\info}$ can still provide an informative signal to the receiver.
+Intuitively, based on \cref{lem:quota_local_improve}, any decision rule that tries to achieve strictly better regret than the optimal quota rule must effectively provide different quotas in the set of worst-case information structures $\allInfo^{\quota_\gamma^*}$, and one of those information structures, say~$\info'$, has a different quota than the least informative information structure $\underline{\info}$.
+Since the receiver is uncertain about the bias of the sender, in the worst-case, when presented with both $\info'$ and $\underline{\info}$, the sender may prefer $\underline{\info}$.
+This could lead to a larger worst-case regret, since the receiver now receives a worse information structure due to the deviation from quota rules, and the benefit from differential treatment is not sufficient to recover the loss from less information.

+\begin{remark} As we prove in \cref{trivial_lemma}, under the quota rule, the sender only selects the information structure $\info \in \availableInfo$ that maximizes the receiver's utility among $\availableInfo$.
+This means that the performance of the quota rule remains the same under any tie-breaking rules.
+Thus, \cref{thm:quota_optimal} holds under any tie-breaking rule. \end{remark}

-\begin{proof} We first introduce several notations.
-Let $\noInfo$ be the information structure that reveals no information.
-Recall that by definition, $U(\quota,\info)$ is monotonously increasing in the Blackwell order of $\info$ and
+\begin{proof}[Proof of \cref{thm:quota_optimal}] First, recall that by definition, $U(\quota,\info)$ is monotone increasing in the Blackwell order of $\info$.
+Thus,

 We prove the theorem by contradiction.
-Suppose there is a decision rule that induces strictly less regret than the quota rule $\quota_\gamma^*$.
-By \cref{lem:generalize_quota_optimal}, it is without loss of optimality to assume this improvement is attained by a generalized quota rule $\bar{\quota}$, which further implies that
+Suppose there is a decision rule $\alpha$ that induces strictly less regret than the quota rule $\quota_\gamma^*$, and recall that $\allInfo^{\quota_\gamma^*}$ is the set of information structures that maximizes the regret given quota rule $\quota_\gamma^*$.
+Let $\quota_{\alpha}(\info)$ be the quota rule with a quota induced by decision rule~$\alpha$ given information structure $\info$.
+We divide our analysis into two cases.